Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/1_preparation.md

 jsserv createsuperuser
 ```

 And follow the command line prompts to create a super user.
-For the purpose of this demostration, we are going to use the following credentials:
+For the purpose of this demonstration, we are going to use the following credentials:

 ```
 Email: admin@jaseci.org